baudneo/cync-lan/README.md

 by 1 for each device added to the "home" (it follows the order you added the bulbs).

-*It is unknown how removing a device and adding a device may affect the ID number, YMMV.
+*It is unknown how removing a device from the cloud and adding a device may affect the ID number, YMMV.
 Be careful when manually adding devices.*

+>![NOTE]
-:warning: By manually adding, I mean you added a device via the app and did not re-export a new config.
+> By manually adding, I mean you added a device via the app and
+> did not re-export a new config.

 ## CLI arguments
 You can always supply `--help` to the cync-lan.py script to get a